Brake38/MySQL_Projects/README.md

 # Cruise Line Database – MySQL Coursework

-This repository contains MySQL assignments and database design work completed as part of the *Database Principles* course (ITEC 3245) at Middle Georgia State University.
+This repository contains MySQL assignments and database design work completed as part of the coursework for my Database Principles class at Middle Georgia State University.

 ## Overview
 The coursework involved: